dhruvg029/GenerativeAI-Bootcamp/README.md

   - A CodeLlama assistant implementation using `Gradio` library and rest API.
   - **Hybrid Search:** A simple implementation of Hybrid Search is covered using Langchain and `Pinecone` database, and `PineconeHybridSearchRetriever`.
   - **Graph Databases:** Where Knowledge graph is applied with the help of different tools such as `Neo4jGraph`, created chains with the help of `GraphCypherQAChain` and understand cypher query language with the help of Neo4j AurDB database and instances.
+  - **Fine Tuning LLMs** using LORA, QLORA and Quantization methods and using Lamini APIs to implement such projects.